 In Dubai, my friends and I went on an impromptu tour to the ‘ghost town’ after our car wheels sank into the sand.
 Two camel farm owners from Saudi Arabia greeted us with their beautiful Jeep Gladiator and drove us seamlessly to the ghost town.
 I know that there are professional and organized safari tours that go there, but we did it at a much cheaper price.
 Plus, we got the unforgettable experience of holding dearly onto a rope as we were not able to sit properly on the super hot Jeep trunk surface.
 This is when I learned the meaning of interacting with locals to get the most unforgettable experiences, as well as the fun of spontaneity during travels.

-Australia, France, Canada
+United Kingdom, Singapore, Australia, Canada

 France, Canada